 01.07 To evaluate the licensee’s third-party safety culture assessment and conduct a graded assessment of the licensee’s safety culture based on the results of the evaluation.
 [C1].

-95003-02 INSPECTION REQUIREMENTS
+95003-02 INSPECTION REQUIREMENTS.

+The intent of this procedure is to allow the NRC to obtain:

+a. timely additional information to complete an independent interim assessment of risk significant issues to aid in determining whether the continued operation of the facility is acceptable, whether interim licensee and/or NRC actions are necessary pending completion of licensee assessment and corrective actions and pending satisfaction of remaining NRC inspection objectives.

-The intent of this procedure is to allow the NRC to obtain a comprehensive understanding of the depth and breadth of safety, organizational, and performance issues at facilities where data indicates the potential for serious performance degradation.
+b. a comprehensive understanding of the depth and breadth of safety, security, organizational, and performance issues at facilities where data indicates the potential for serious performance degradation.
 Considerable leeway has been built into the procedure to allow it to be customized, to better reflect the specific nature of the previously identified performance issues.

-This procedure was written with the assumption that supplemental inspections (either Inspection Procedure (IP) 95001 or IP 95002) have been conducted to evaluate the root cause, extent-of-cause, and extent-of-condition evaluations and associated corrective actions for white or greater performance indicators or inspection findings.
-If such supplemental inspections have not been conducted, the scope of this inspection include inspection of the evaluation of those issues.
+This procedure was written with the assumption that supplemental inspections (either Inspection Procedure (IP) 95001, “Supplemental Inspection for One or Two White Inputs in a Strategic Performance Area,” or IP 95002, Supplemental Inspection for One Degraded Cornerstone or Any Three White Inputs in a Strategic Performance Area ,”) have been conducted to evaluate the licensee’s root cause, extent-of-cause, and extent-of-condition evaluations and associated corrective actions for “white” or greater performance indicators or inspection findings.
+If such supplemental inspections have not been conducted, the scope of this inspection shall include inspection of the licensee’s evaluation of those issues.

 02.01 Strategic Performance Area(s) Identification.